David E. Carlson: Early life and career

-David Carlson received his B.S. in Physics from Rensselaer Polytechnic Institute (RPI) in 1963, and his Ph.D. in Physics from Rutgers University in 1968.
+David Carlson received his B.S. in physics from Rensselaer Polytechnic Institute (RPI) in 1963, and his Ph.D. in physics from Rutgers University in 1968.
 Having participated in the ROTC Program at RPI, Carlson entered the Army upon graduation, and saw combat in Pleiku, Vietnam.
 He left the armed service with the rank of Captain.
 Carlson also worked as a Research and Development Physicist at the U.S. Army Nuclear Effects Laboratory in 1968 and 1969.
 In 1970, Carlson joined RCA Laboratories as a member of the technical staff and worked in the areas of ion motion in glasses and insulators, glow-discharge deposition of films, and thin-film photovoltaic devices.

 In 1976, Carlson and Christopher Wronski co-invented the hydrogenated amorphous silicon (a-Si:H) solar cell.
 This development in solar energy led to world-wide efforts in applied and fundamental research of amorphous silicon-based technologies.
-In 1982 an RCA group lead by A. Catalano demonstrated an amorphous silicon solar cell in excess of the 10% conversion efficiency considered a requirement for commercial success.
+In 1982 an RCA group led by A. Catalano demonstrated an amorphous silicon solar cell in excess of the 10% conversion efficiency considered a requirement for commercial success.

 In 1983, RCA spun off its amorphous silicon solar cell technology to the Solarex Corporation.
 Carlson and a group of scientists from RCA co-founded the Solarex Thin Film Division in Newtown, PA.
-Carlson became the Deputy General Manager and Director of Research of the Solarex Thin Film Division.
+Carlson became the deputy general manager and director of research of the Solarex Thin Film Division.
 In 1986, he received the Clark Award in Physics from the Franklin Institute in Philadelphia.
 In 1999, Solarex joined with BP to become BP Solarex, and then eventually BP Solar.
 Carlson retired in 2002.
 He died on October 16, 2019.